dixonaws/aws-cloudops-linux/content/5.moving_the_web_root/moving_the_web_root.md

 sudo rm /var/www/html/index.html
 ```

 Refresh your web browser.
-Your web site will not work.
+Your web site will not show your custom index.html homepage.
 We need to restart the Apache server in order to use apply the new configuration.

 Restart the Apache server: